gillianshome/RaceMonitorConsole/README.md

 Ideally this application would run with the McLaren MAT components, I have provided a modified docker-compose.yaml intended to add the RaceMonitorConsole application to the container running the McLaren MAT components and to link the racemonitorconsole to the broker.
 It should replace the file in the MAT-Coding-Challenge-master folder.
 However the event stream and car status information does not appear on the McLaren Dashboard even though the connection status indicators show connected (green).

-This uses the autobuild feature that creates a new image when new source is uploaded to GitHub.
+This uses the autobuild feature of Docker Hub that creates a new image when new source is uploaded to GitHub.

 ## Other investigations - build and run an image